 label=""- overrides the 'Label' text which appears in or next to the password entry field (depending on your theme).

 button_text=""- overrides the button text on the category login form.

 [category_login heading="Login Below" show_heading="false" message="Please enter your password below:" label="Enter password" button_text="LOGIN"]

-The plugin also has options to restrict categories so that they are automatically available to specific logged in users or user roles.
-With these options, the protected categories will automatically be unlocked whenever a user logs into their account on your website.
-This means that you don't need a special login form for your protected categories - you just need a normal login form.
+As we saw above, the other type of protect category involves restricting it to specific logged in users or user roles.
+With this type of protection, the categorywill automatically be unlocked whenever a user logs into their account on your website.
+This means that you don't need a special login form for your protected categories - you just need a normal user login form.

-This is not part of our plugin, but here is advice on different ways you can allow users to log into their accounts:
+This is not part of our plugin, as the login system is part of WordPress itself.
+Here is some advice on different ways you can allow users to log into their accounts: